 Most Malaysians go absolutely crazy for this perplexing, stinky fruit called durian.
-Its creamy fruit centre is encased in a hard, spiky shell, and its distinctive sulphuric stink immediately envelops its surroundings in a foul, garbage-like wave of offense.
+Its creamy fruit centre is encased in a hard, spiky shell, and its distinctive sulphuric stink immediately envelops its surroundings in a foul, garbage-like wave of offence.
 It is said that consuming alcohol and durians together will result in an instant death.
 Sara's younger cousin insisted that I not drink any beer while consuming the controversial fruit as I'd immediately keel over and die.

 I was skeptical.
 Being the experimental brewer that I am, I bet against this notion and almost took it as a challenge.
 'I'll show you!'
 I thought, 'I'll even craft a durian beer to in order to falsify this silly myth!' (though I'd give it to the suckers in my local homebrew club to try first, of course, just in case).